sporto/elm-tutorial/building/adding_routing.md

 The code should be clear from the comments.
 In this module we:

-- define some action that can happen when a location changes.
+- define actions that can happen when a location changes, see `Action`
-- define the available views, see `AvailableViews`
+- define available views, see `AvailableViews`
-- define how to react the actions, see `update`
+- define how to react to the actions, see `update`
+- define how browser locations map to actions, see `routes`.